Work & Learning

-In your first year, you’ll log 10 hours a week with one of 85+ work crews, with the chance for more hours and leadership roles as you progress.
+In your first year, you’ll log at least 8 hours a week with one of 85+ work crews, with the chance for more hours and leadership roles as you progress.
 Students manage everything from network maintenance to sustainability initiatives and raising cattle.

 96% of graduates indicated that their on-campus employment had significantly contributed to their learning and personal development.